Machine Perception: Unveiling the Senses of Intelligent Machines

 Real-Time Processing Requirements

-Many applications, such as autonomous vehicles or robotics, demand real-time processing for timely decision-making.
-Achieving real-time processing with complex perception tasks, especially when dealing with high-dimensional sensory data, poses a computational challenge that requires innovative solutions.
+Many applications, such as autonomous vehicles and robotics, require real-time processing for informed decision-making.
+Achieving real-time processing for complex perception tasks, particularly when dealing with high-dimensional sensory data, presents a significant computational challenge and necessitates innovative solutions.

 Ethical Considerations and Bias